 The Wonderful Wizard Of Oz by L. Frank Braum

 I can see how much more I would love this children’s classic as a kid.
 As an adult, it was bizarre.
-However, It is based around the good vs evil theme and the adventurous world i much fun.
+However, It is based around the good vs evil theme and the adventurous world is much fun as always

 No One Is Too Small To Make A Difference by Greta Thunberg

 This book was definitely thought provoking.
 I first came across her name while reading Earth Heroes and was intrigued by her work and wanted to know more.

 A Teenager, being a climate activist only highlights the intensity of such crisis.

 And, I totally agree with Greta

 “We cannot solve a crisis without treating it as a crisis.
 And even though it isn’t us that will face the entirety of our ignorance.
 It sure seems like the future generation has a bleak chance of survival.